Insights into Admission Numbers and Trends

 What changed in the admission requirement

-A new essay question asking applicants to consider how a particular part of their upbringing inspired or challenged them, as well as what special contributions that experience might enable them to contribute to the Brown community, was one of the changes made to Brown’s undergraduate admission process this year.
+A new essay writing question asking applicants to consider how a particular part of their upbringing inspired or challenged them, as well as what special contributions that experience might enable them to contribute to the Brown community, was one of the changes made to Brown’s undergraduate admission process this year.
 In addition, Brown included four short-answer questions in which candidates were asked to write about why they want to attend Brown, their most meaningful extracurricular activity, three words that best represent them, and what course they would teach if they could teach it.

 Profile of Class of 2028: